Original Post Date: March 27, 2019

-Items that are required to complete Ontario incorporation application are as follows:
+Items that are required to complete an Ontario incorporation application are as follows:

 - Business name (if registering a named corporation)